google/WebFundamentals/src/content/en/tools/workbox/guides/precache-files.md

 ### Using workbox-build

-The `workbox-build` module provides a method to inject the precace manifest into your service worker.
+The `workbox-build` module provides a method to inject the precache manifest into your service worker.

 This module is the best option if you currently have a Node based build process